 A User field for an MU-MIMO allocation includes a 4-bit Spatial Configuration subfield that indicates the number of spatial streams for each STA and the total number of spatial streams in the MU-MIMO allocation.
 The subfield shown in Table 27-29 (Spatial Configuration subfield encoding) is constructed by using the entries corresponding to the value of number of users (Nuser) multiplexed using MU-MIMO in an RU.
 If MU-MIMO is used in an RU of size less than or equal to 242 subcarriers, the number of users (Nuser) in an MU-MIMO allocation is equal to the number of User fields per RU signaled for the RU in the RU Allocation subfield of a Common field.
-If MU-MIMO is used in RUs of size greater than 242 subcarriers, User fields corresponding to the same MU-MIMO allocations are dynamically split(#21258) into two HE-SIG-B content channels and the number of users (Nuser) is computed as the sum of the number of User fields indicated for the RU by the 8-bit RU Allocation subfield in each HE-SIG-B content channel.
-The User field positions are logically continuouswith the first User field corresponding to the same RU in the second HE-SIG-B content channel following that of the last User field in the first HE-SIG-B content channel. (#21257) The exact split of User fields between the two content channels is not specified. (#21259)
+If MU-MIMO is used in RUs of size greater than 242 subcarriers, User fields corresponding to the same MU-MIMO allocations are split(#21258) into two HE-SIG-B content channels and the number of users (Nuser) is computed as the sum of the number of User fields indicated for the RU by the 8-bit RU Allocation subfield in each HE-SIG-B content channel.
+The User field position within an RU are defined to be logically continuous: the last User field corresponding to an RU in the first HE-SIG-B content channel is immediately followed by the first User field in the second HE-SIG-B content channel that corresponds to the same RU. (#21257) (#21259)

 For a given value of Nuser, the four bits of the Spatial Configuration subfield are used as follows: A STA with a STA-ID that matches the 11-bit ID signaled in the User field for an MU-MIMO allocation derives the number of spatial streams allocated to it using the row corresponding to the signaled 4-bit Spatial Configuration subfield and the column corresponding to the User field position in the User Specific field.
 The starting stream index for the STA is computed by summing the NSTS in the columns prior to the column indicated by the STA’s User field position.